duaisha/DGAZE/README.md

 - **[Extracted Features (Google Drive)](https://drive.google.com/drive/folders/12L2ctyKjOcDl8-oZ8jgoDihnFVBjIbMj?usp=sharing)**
    You can download the extracted features used in the DGAZE research from the link above.

-DGAZE is a new dataset for mapping the driver's gaze onto the road!

 ![image](https://github.com/user-attachments/assets/3ef3cd0a-22b4-41c6-8381-2b1efc73e1dc)
 ![image](https://github.com/user-attachments/assets/edd02f59-b2ac-4418-a31c-834a02c8ef59)